 Plus, if there's no hills nearby, why bother with the constant maintenance hassle of gears?

 Folding BikesFolding bikes are the superheroes of the biking world.
 One minute you're quiet little Clark Kent, tapping away on your laptop on the train into work.
-The next you're flying down the road with your legs pumping, beating out the traffic in the race for home.
-Maybe take a spare shirt.
+The next you're flying down the road with your legs pumping, beating all the traffic in the race for home.

 Check your local services, but folding bikes can usually be taken on National Rail and bus routes – even during peak times and, in London, even on the Underground.
 Amazing.